jjhegedus/engine-docs/source/upgrade-optics.md

 **If using Express-GraphQL**

 Using Apollo Tracing with express-graphql requires more manual configuration.
-See [this section](https://github.com/apollographql/apollo-tracing-js#express-graphql) of the docs for details.
+See [the README of `apollo-tracing-js`](https://github.com/apollographql/apollo-tracing-js#express-graphql) for details.

 ### Add Engine middleware code to your server